dstackai/dstack/docs/concepts/index.md

 the remote.

 !!! info "NOTE:"
-    When running a workflow remotely (e.g. in a configured cloud account), `dstack` automatically creates and destroys instances based on resource requirements and cost strategy, such as using spot instances.
+    When running a workflow remotely, `dstack` automatically creates and destroys cloud instances based on resource requirements and cost strategy, such as using spot instances.

-Remotes facilitate collaboration by allowing multiple team members to access the same remote, view each other's runs, and reuse each other's artifacts.
+Remotes facilitate collaboration as they allow multiple team members to access the same runs.

 ## Workflows